chloeekk/chloeekk.github.io/content/posts/midjourney-tutorial-for-beginners/index.md

 - **Zoom Out**: Expand canvas (2x, 1.5x, or custom)
 - **Pan Controls**: Adjust composition with arrow keys

-For advanced techniques, see:  [《Midjourney Advanced Guide》](https://chloevolution.com/zh-cn/posts/midjourney-advanced-tutorial/)
+For advanced techniques, see the [Midjourney Advanced Guide](https://chloevolution.com/posts/midjourney-advanced-tutorial/).
+If you need consistency across a series of images, use [CREF for recurring characters](https://chloevolution.com/posts/midjourney-cref/) or [SREF for a consistent visual style](https://chloevolution.com/posts/midjourney-sref/).